cypriankanda/clinic-booking-system/SETUP.md

 That starts Postgres + the API on `http://localhost:8000` and seeds it.

-To point a local (non-Docker) API at Docker's Postgres instead, put this in `.env`:
+To point a local (non-Docker) API at Docker's Postgres instance instead, put this in `.env`:

 ```
 DATABASE_URL=postgresql+psycopg2://clinic:clinic@localhost:5432/clinic